alexandertrefz/essence/packages/vscode-extension/DEVELOPMENT.md

   `essence.tests.skipTags` to a tag the workspace uses re-runs everything and leaves those tests unmarked.
 - **Essence: Show Test Session Output** writes one line per cycle.
+- Running with coverage (the profile picker's "Run with Coverage") sets `essence.tests.coverage` to true in the workspace settings, and from then on every cycle counts: the coverage view fills in per file, the lines nothing ran carry a grey bar in the gutter, and the file's declarations list every `match` arm and every Case of a `choice` with a tick or a cross.
+Turning the setting off again stops the counting and the marks.
+The output channel writes a second line per cycle with the two percentages.
 - `Essence: Restart Language Server` empties the tree and fills it in again.

 ## Packaging